-Core Dynamic Current (IDD_INT_CCLK_SHARC_DYN)
+Core Dynamic Current ((IDD_INT_CCLK_A5_DYN, IDD_INT_CCLK_SHARC1_DYN, and IDD_INT_CCLK_SHARC2_DYN))

-The ADSP-2156x processor data sheet provides the baseline dynamic current consumption specifications, which are obtained with the processor running what is defined to be a "typical" application.
-It is represented in the data sheet by the I{DD-TYP} specification.
+The ADSP-2159x/SC59x SHARC+® Processor data sheet provides the baseline dynamic current consumption specifications, which are obtained with the processor running a 'typical' application.
+It is represented in the data sheet by the Idd-typ specification.
 However, these conditions do not represent all possible application code.
-Also ignored is the concept of silicon process variation, which influences the power profile because of non-uniform transistor physics across the silicon.
+The concept of silicon process variation is also ignored, which influences the power profile because of non-uniform transistor physics across the silicon.
 When making decisions regarding the power supply design, the worst-case scenario must always be considered.
-The above assumptions are addressed in two places in the data sheet in order to facilitate extrapolation to obtain the maximum requirements for the power supply design:
+The above assumptions are addressed using two different tables in the data sheet, to extrapolate and obtain the maximum requirements for the power supply design:

-- Dynamic Current tables provide the maximum (across process and temperature) core dynamic current specification as a function of voltage (V{DD_INT}) and frequency (f{CCLK}) while running "typical" application code - Activity Scaling Factor (ASF) tables describe discrete dynamic activity levels to provide insight as to how the dynamic current scales with changing loads on the core
+- Dynamic Current tables provide the maximum (across process and temperature) core dynamic current specification as a function of voltage (V{DD_INT}) and frequency (f{CCLK}) while running 'typical' application code - Activity Scaling Factor (ASF) tables describe discrete dynamic activity levels to provide insight on how the dynamic current scales with changing loads on the core

-Using these combined specifications, the dynamic component of core power consumption can be obtained by multiplying the baseline spec obtained from the Dynamic Current tables and the associated ASF, as further explored in the following sections.
+Using these combined specifications, the dynamic component of core power consumption can be obtained by multiplying the baseline spec obtained from the Dynamic Current tables and the associated Activity Scaling Factor, as further explored in the following sections.